solomoni12/OBCS/README.md

 - Create database and connect in `.env` file
 - Google Chrome or any browser

+### Start using application
 In Online Birth Certificate System we use PHP and MySQL Database.
 This project has two modules i.e. admin and user.